-Note that signing a battery energy storage system with a total useable capacity 2 kWh or less or 28 kWh or greater up to a demand response contract is not eligible for certificate creation under the PDRS, including for capacity up to 28 kWh.
+Note that connecting a battery energy storage system with a total useable capacity 2 kWh or less or 28 kWh or greater, to a VPP is not eligible for certificate creation under the PDRS.
 See section 6.1 for more details.